StuRinDQB/FineEdit/README.md

-# *FineEdit*: Bridging the Editing Gap in LLMs
+# Bridging the Editing Gap in LLMs: *FineEdit* for Precise and Targeted Text Modifications

-Large Language Models (LLMs) have transformed natural language processing, yet they still struggle with direct text editing tasks that demand precise, context-aware modifications.
-While models like ChatGPT excel in text generation and analysis, their editing abilities often fall short, addressing only superficial issues rather than deeper structural or logical inconsistencies.
-In this work, we introduce a dual approach to enhance LLMs editing performance.
-First, we present InstrEditBench, a high-quality benchmark dataset comprising over 20,000 structured editing tasks spanning Wiki articles, LaTeX documents, code, and database Domain-specific Languages (DSL).
-InstrEditBench is generated using an innovative automated workflow that accurately identifies and evaluates targeted edits, ensuring that modifications adhere strictly to specified instructions without altering unrelated content.
-Second, we propose FineEdit, a specialized model trained on this curated benchmark.
-Experimental results demonstrate that FineEdit achieves significant improvements around {10%} compared with Gemini on direct editing tasks, convincingly validating its effectiveness.
+Large Language Models (LLMs) have significantly advanced natural language processing, demonstrating strong capabilities in tasks such as text generation, summarization, and reasoning.
+Recently, their potential for automating precise text editing tasks across specialized domains, such as programming code, LaTeX, and structured database languages, has gained attention.
+However, current state-of-the-art LLMs still struggle with executing precise, instruction-driven edits, particularly when structural accuracy and strict adherence to domain conventions are required.
+To address these challenges, we introduce InstrEditBench, an automated benchmark dataset comprising over 30,000 structured editing tasks spanning diverse domains, including Wikipedia articles, LaTeX documents, source code, and database languages.
+Using this benchmark, we develop FineEdit, a specialized editing model explicitly trained for accurate, context-aware text modifications.
+Experimental evaluations demonstrate that FineEdit outperforms state-of-the-art models, achieving improvements of approximately 10\% over Gemini models on single-turn edits, up to 30\% over Llama-3.2-3B, and exceeding Mistral-7B-OpenOrca performance by over 40\% on direct editing tasks.
+FineEdit also effectively generalizes to realistic multi-turn editing scenarios, highlighting its practical applicability.

 The code for **EMNLP 2025** paper: [Bridging the Editing Gap in LLMs: FineEdit for Precise and Targeted Text Modifications](https://arxiv.org/abs/2502.13358).